FranciscoMoretti/site/content/blog/pragmatic-programming-traits-for-web-development.md

 ## What is Pragmatic Programming?

 Pragmatic Programmers are known for getting the job done efficiently and effectively.
-Let's delve into the key traits that define a Pragmatic Programmer.
+These are some of the characteristics of a pragmatic programmer mentioned in the book The Pragmatic Progrmamer, your journey to mastery by Andy Hunt and Dave Thomas and how to apply them to web development.

 ### Early Adopter/Fast Adapter